-But what is personal branding, exactly?
-And why does it matter for actors?
-It’s a fair question—here’s an example from outside the acting world that may help clear things up.
-Let’s say you’ve cut your finger and need to cover up the wound.
-What will you ask for?
+Here’s an example from outside the acting world that makes the value of branding clear.
+Let’s say you’ve cut your finger and need to cover up the wound—what will you ask for?
 That’s right: a Band-Aid.
 Even if you bought the generic store brand, you’ll still call them “Band-Aids” because the product’s branding is so ubiquitous that there isn’t even another good word for it in the English language.

 As an actor, your personal brand is your story, the thing that casting directors and producers remember about you after you’ve left the audition room.
 Like a Band-Aid, you want your brand to be the first one that comes to mind for a particular role—and you’ll need to market yourself effectively for that to happen.

 To define your personal brand as an actor, you should combine self-reflection with an informal survey of friends, family, and coworkers to see if there’s any overlap.
-This may sound complicated—but actor Ratana Therakulsathit breaks it down into three easy steps:
+This may sound complicated—but actor Ratana Therakulsathit breaks it down into three easy personal branding questions:

 - How do you see yourself?
 Fill in the blank: “I am ___” and “I am not ___.”
 For example: I am organized, insightful, and playful.
 I am not rude, gruff, and unprepared.